Dalhousie Alumni Association Faculty Award of Excellence for Teaching

 - contributions to the mentorship and development of teaching skills in their peers and junior colleagues.

-- leadership in the design or development of an innovative strategy, course, or program of study
+- leadership in the design or development of an innovative and inclusive strategy, course, or program of study

 - leadership in teaching and learning beyond the department and/or program, including in the external and/or disciplinary community